Marco Mendoza: Career

 On July 6, 2007, Mendoza released his first solo album Live for Tomorrow, through Frontiers Records in Europe.
 The record was produced and co-written by Richie Kotzen and features guest performances by Steve Lukather, Ted Nugent, Doug Aldrich, Tommy Aldridge, Brian Tichy, Marco Rentería of Jaguares, and others.

 Mendoza has also played for the band Soul SirkUS and with many other artists from different musical backgrounds including: Bill Ward, Right Said Fred, Robert Williams, Roch Voisine, Dolores O'Riordan, Tim "Ripper" Owens, and Tommy Shaw.

 When not touring, Mendoza has played with his band Mendoza Heredia Neto, featuring drummer Joey Heredia and keyboard player Renato Neto, on Tuesday nights at La Ve Lee Jazz Club in Studio City.
 The band has recorded a live CD, Live in L.A.

 In December 2012, Mendoza co-founded the Thin Lizzy spin-off band, Black Star Riders.
 Black Star Riders' first album All Hell Breaks Loose was released in May 2013.

 On May 30, 2014, it was announced that Mendoza was leaving Black Star Riders at the end of the contemporaneous US tour to work on other projects.

 Mendoza joined Neal Schon's side project, Neal Schon's Journey Through Time, along with fellow The Dead Daisies member Deen Castronovo.

 In April 2022, Mendoza was announced as the bassist for the supergroup Iconic, featuring Michael Sweet, Joel Hoekstra, Tommy Aldridge, and Nathan James.
 The band's debut album is called Second Skin.
 They released a lead single, entitled "Nowhere to Run".

+In 2022, Marco was announced as the bassist and vocalist for russian iconic hairmetal band Gorky Park produced by Stas Namin.

+Since 2022 he touring regularly with fusion guitarist Roman Miroshnichenko.

+In June 2025, Marco on bass joined the SatchVaiBand for the live tour of the two legendary guitar masters for their Surfing with the Hydra 2025 Tour with the band.